harperreed/harper.blog/content/post/2003-04-03-new_new_new.md

 ---
-date: 2003-04-03T20:38:05Z
+date: 2003-04-03 20:38:05+00:00
-excerpt: "so awhile ago I ordered some new servers.. and here they are.. weee\r\nthe biggin, the littlin and the "
+excerpt: "so awhile ago I ordered some new servers.. and here they are.. weee\r\n\
+  the biggin, the littlin and the "
+summary: ordered some new servers and they're finally here! got a big one with dual xeon, a little celeron for a firewall, and some rack converters. super excited and feeling broke. wheee!
-tags: ["server","action"]
+tags:
+- server
+- excitement
+- technology
+- servers
+- action
+- hardware
 title: new new new
 wordpress_id: 477
 wordpress_url: http://new.nata2.org/?p=477